How Do Rice Cookers Work? ‘Rice, Water & Heat Sensors’

 Types of Rice

-For example, if you want a fluffy consistency, then use long-grain white or brown rice.
+For example, if you want a fluffy consistency, use long-grain white or brown rice.
 If you want something more chewy and firm with some bite to it, try short-grain brown or black rice instead!

 How Much Does Rice Expand

-Different types of rice have different absorption rates, use this general rule to work out the dry amount/weight against the cooked volume – “3X RULE”.
+Different types of rice have different absorption rates.
+Use this general rule to work out the dry amount/weight against the cooked volume – “3X RULE”.

 Rice Type | Uncooked Rice | Cooked Rice |